After being the sole survivor of a plane crash in Peru, Juliane Koepcke spent 11 days in the jungle clawing her way back to civilization.

 It was around this time that Koepcke heard and saw rescue planes and helicopters above, yet her attempts to draw their attention were unsuccessful.

-The plane crash prompted the biggest search in Peru’s’ history, but due to the density of the forest, the aircrafts couldn’t spot wreckage from the crash, let alone one person.
-After some time she couldn’t hear them anymore and knew that she was truly on her own.
+The plane crash prompted the biggest search in Peru’s’ history, but due to the density of the forest, the aircrafts couldn’t spot wreckage from the crash, let alone a single person.
+After some time she couldn’t hear them and knew that she was truly on her own to find help.

 On the ninth day in the forest, Koepcke came across a hut and decided to rest in it, where she recalls thinking she’d probably die alone in the jungle.
 Then she heard voices.
 And not imaginary voices.
 They belonged to three Peruvian missionaries who lived in the hut.